 - If bruising appears, apply ice to area for 15 minutes every hour to decrease bruising

-- The most common side effect is headache with Botox injections.
+- The most common side effect is headache with Neurotoxin injections.
 You may use Tylenol to relieve this.
 If you are a chronic headache sufferer and have prescription headache medication, you may take it as prescribed by your doctor.

 If you want a simple, minimally invasive way to minimize wrinkles, lines and other common signs of aging, Botox® can help.
 Hamilton Facial Plastic Surgery is the practice of choice in the Indianapolis, IN area.
 Please contact our Carmel or Greenwood office today!